 Once you have received your referral, Eggleston’s staff of experienced specialists provide one-on-one support.
 Through situational assessment, job development, job placement and training, and follow-along support, each individual client can reach their goal of obtaining employment.

 The goal of situational assessment is to get a better understanding of what type of job the individual would enjoy and be able to perform.
 With job development, the staff member helps prepare the individual for job expectations and the interview process.
-Through job placement and training, the individual is placed in a job and is supported by a staff member in performing the job duties.
+Through placement and proper job training for disabled adults, individuals are placed in jobs and supported by staff members in performing their duties.
 Once the individual is more comfortable in their job setting, they will receive follow-along support and have someone to turn to if needed.

 Working for Eggleston